Angmering: Sport

 Angmering is home to Worthing Rugby Football Club, a national level professional rugby club which occupies extensive grounds in the east of the village.
 Angmering Football Club play their home games at the Recreation Field in Decoy Drive.
 They play in the West Sussex Football League.
 The team have had recent success in the Chichester Charity Cup, winning the cup in the 23/24 season.
 The team is currently managed by George Sayers.

 Notable inhabitants

-Childhood home of Abbess Katherine Palmer (d.
-1576) and Thomas Palmer (d 22 August 1553) soldier and courtier executed for his support of Lady Jane Grey in the succession crisis of 1553.
+Childhood home of Abbess Katherine Palmer (died 1576) and Thomas Palmer (d 22 August 1553) soldier and courtier executed for his support of Lady Jane Grey in the succession crisis of 1553.

 The village was the birthplace of Tom Oliver, who, after adding an l to his name to become Olliver, became the winning rider of the 1842, 1843 and 1853 Grand Nationals.
 Impresario Lord Bernard Delfont and record producer Norman Newell have lived in Angmering.
 The actor and singer Stanley Holloway lived in the parish of East Preston (Angmering-on-Sea) with his wife before his death in 1982.

 Portrait artist Juliet Pannett (1911–2005) and her family lived in Angmering from the mid-1960s until 2004.